-The public SSH key will be in the
+You will find the public SSH key in the

 .ssh/id_rsa.pub file.
 The contents of this file need to be transferred to the Key field.
-Users can
+You can get it there with

-cat ~/.ssh/id_rsa.pub and use the standard cut and paste options on their terminal.
-MacOS users can run
+cat ~/.ssh/id_rsa.pub and use the standard cut and paste options on your terminal.
+On MacOS you can run

 cat ~/.ssh/id_rsa.pub | pbcopy to transfer the file directly to the clipboard ready for pasting into the Key field.

-Click the Add user' button to complete the operation.
-The Jobs view will appear as the user is added to the system.
+Click Add user' to complete the operation.
+The Jobs view opens as the user is added to the system.

 Connection details are shown on the overview page